By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 For more information, email Club President Evan Pegorsch at ecpegors@syr.edu.

-The Sport Management Club is a student-run organization in the David B. Falk College of Sport and Human Dynamics’ Department of Sport Management.
+The Sport Management Club is a student-run organization in the Falk College Department of Sport Management.
 Since its founding in 2005, the Club has raised more than $820,000 for local charities.

 Under the guidance of Sport Management Founder and Professor Emeritus Michael Veley and Faculty Advisors Dr. Jeremy Losak and Dr. Patrick Walsh, the Sport Management Club has provided countless students invaluable experiential learning opportunities to expand their professional, academic, and social skillsets.